 2016-2017 Walk to School Days

 Official Walk to School days for El Rincon are the second Fridays of each month!
-Meet at the Toys 'R Us parking lot (Sawtelle & Jefferson) at 8am, and be ready to get rolling by 8:15am!
+Meet at the Toys 'R Us parking lot (Sawtelle & Jefferson) or Starbucks (outside Westfield, by Trader Joes) at 8am, and be ready to get rolling by 8:15am!
 Of course, we always encourage parents and children to meetup more frequently - once a week, or even every day - but don't miss out on the fun of the monthly school-wide walk to school days!
 The quick 10-minute walk to school will benefit you, your children, your school and your community.
 Take the 3 Block Challenge and start making a difference today!